 Ankylosing Spondylitis Comorbidities

-In addition to extra-articular manifestations of ankylosing spondylitis, patients with ankylosing spondylitis are at higher risk of developing asthma, cardiovascular disease, depression, hypertension, osteoporosis, sleep apnea, and spinal fracture.1
+In addition to extra-articular manifestations of ankylosing spondylitis, patients with AS are at higher risk of developing asthma, cardiovascular disease, depression, hypertension, osteoporosis, sleep apnea, and spinal fracture.1

 Ankylosing Spondylitis Complications